 Mayra has been hanging around Urban Seed since completing the Praxis Youth Work course in 2007.She has spent time as Youth Worker in the Edge Program since 2008 and is excited to take on the role of Youth and Schools Coordinator in 2012.
 She is passionate about young people, social justice(raising awareness) and living in community.
 She also loves traveling and exploring new cultures, being healthy, taking pictures and reading a good book.
 She lives in Melbourne’s inner west as part of Footscray Salvos Community with her husband Cam, and pet dog Paris and cat Otto.

-Stuart Berryman, Resident
+Stuart Berryman, Residential Volunteer, Melbourne

 This fine young specimen, hailing from Balwyn, is one of our newest residents at Urban Seed.
 Having insupposable skills in the fine culinary arts (drawing from his many years as a McDonald's crew/manager) and drawing from his George Orwell inspired totalitarian practices as a Warrant Officer in the Australian Air Force Cadets, he comes as a welcome, well qualified member of the team.
 Stuart will be working with the Street and Hospitality team in Credo Cafe, as well as the Youth & Schools program as a part of his placement for PRAXIS, a Christian youth work course he is undertaking this year.
 Stu is an avid longboarder, outdoorsman and Gossip Girl fan, and although he walks around looking kinda grumpy, he is more than approachable, feel free to say hi!

 Jaki Tidmas, Residential Volunteer, Norlane